 For this, we must support and sustain community-led landscape partnerships (LPs).
 These can serve as voluntary platforms for diverse groups to strategize and collaborate to develop regenerative landscapes over the long term.
 They can grapple with such challenges as managing the tension between local and global food demands; aligning agricultural production with ecosystem management, built and green infrastructure; and securing funding and policies that foster coordinated landscape-wide change.
-While local governments are critical partners, LPs offer a neutral space to bring together public, private and community sectors to address thorny governance challenges as they emerge.
-They can forge connections with actors to connect with actors responsible for people, food, and nature outside the landscape and at higher scales.
+While local governments are critical partners, LPs offer a neutral space to bring together public, private and community sectors, and to connect with actors responsible for people, food, and nature outside the landscape and at higher scales.
 LPs take diverse forms, from informal to highly structured.